 The history of India is older than the history itself.
-Of several things, we proud of India, its heritage and culture is one of them.
-If you are looking for Important Archaeological places to visit in India, youare at right place.
+Of several things, we are proud of India, its heritage and culture are one of them.
+If you are looking for Important Archaeological places to visit in India, you are at the right place.
 We have compiled here all the major Archaeological places to visit in India.

 One of the most famous archaeological sites in India, Lothal now in Gujarat was one of the most researched parts of Indus Valley Civilisation.
 The site is an absolute gold mine and is full of amazing historical artefacts from the era of the Indus Valley civilization.
 The excavation of this site started as early as 1955 by the ASI.